greatspn/SOURCES/README.md

 Please, refer to the Meddly site for further information on how to download, compile and install it.

 To compile the CTL* model checker, the [Spot library](https://spot.lrde.epita.fr/) is required.
-Download and install it from the Spot website.
+Download and install it from the Spot website. **NOTE**: ensure that it is installed in a system directory, like `/usr/local/lib`.

 Once Meddly and Spot are both compiled and installed, create the main `GreatSPN` source directory with this command: